Sturm-Liouville operators with measure-valued coefficients: Linear relations in Hilbert spaces

 denotes the points of regular type of $T$.
-Moreover, some linear relation $S$ is said to be self-adjoint, if $S=S^\ast$.
+Moreover, a linear relation $S$ is said to be self-adjoint, if $S=S^\ast$.
 In this case $S$ is closed, the spectrum of $S$ is real and from~\eqref{AppLReqnAdj} one sees that

-In particular $S$ is an operator if and only if its domain is dense.
+In particular, $S$ is an operator if and only if its domain is dense.
 Furthermore,

 is a self-adjoint operator in the Hilbert space $\D$, where $\D$ is the closure of the domain of $S$.
 These properties of symmetric and self-adjoint linear relations may be found in \cite[Theorem~3.13, Theorem~3.20 and Theorem~3.23]{dijksnoo}.
 Moreover, the following result shows that $S$ and $S_\D$ (as an operator in the Hilbert space $\D$) have many spectral properties in common.